Roshith93/100-days-of-code/r1-log.md

 ### DAY40- OCT 11th 2018

 **Today's Progress**  started working on a react project. fetched some API's in componentDidMount().
 Also started learning Redux from FCC.
 Learned how to create a store in redux

+### DAY41- OCT 12th 2018

+**Today's Progress**  Continued with redux.
+Came to know how tough it is.
+Learned about store, actions, reducers, subscription model.
+Have to practice many times to understand these basic things clearly.